 The website linked below has the details for the lodging and can arrange a booking.
 You can easily find the location on the map provided on their site.
 The rates are guaranteed to be the lowest and it is free to cancel or change dates.

 Photography in Caravelas and Abrolhos

 With the colorful coral reefs, a variety of fish, marine life, sharks, turtles, humpback whales, shipwrecks, and beautiful onshore targets, as well, there are many excellent photo opportunities.
-For information and reviews of dive cameras, click here:
+For information and reviews of dive cameras, check out these reviews: